Updated: a day ago

-We are excited to share that Robert Chestnut author of Intentional Integrity and AirBNB's former chief Ethics Officer will join us for a 'In The Spirit Of Things' conversation to be broadcast Tuesday October 20.
+We are excited to share that Robert Chestnut author of Intentional Integrity and AirBNB's former chief Ethics Officer will join us for a special Masterclass for Leadership and Government - 'In The Spirit Of Things' conversation to be broadcast Friday May 7.
 We talk Intentional Integrity: How Smart Companies Can Lead an Ethical Revolution

 Do you have it?